Entity-Based Evaluation of Political Bias in Automatic Summarization: Additional Summary Similarity Comparisons

-To obtain lengths of summaries, we count the number of tokens as parsed by spaCy's tokenizer.
-There are small but significant differences in length, as shown in Figure \ref{fig:sum_lens}.
-From a paired $t$-test, we find that abstractive summaries tend to be longer for Trump, while \PreSumm summaries tend to be longer for Biden.
+\para{Comparing lengths and similarity scores of $S_i^{e_1}$ and $S_i^{e_2}$:} To obtain lengths of summaries, we count the number of tokens as parsed by spaCy's tokenizer.
+There are small but significant differences between the lengths of $S_i^{e_1}$ and $S_i^{e_2}$, as shown in \figref{fig:sum_lens}.
+From a paired $t$-test, we find that abstractive summaries tend to be longer for Trump (see \tbref{tab:app_sum_ttest}).
+Note that \textsc{PreSumm} summaries are longer due to default model settings.
+Again, we control for these discrepancies by normalizing all feature function frequencies by summary length.